marzman95/tweetbot/README.md

 | Order coffee | Tweetbot orders you pizza through OOCSI using Group 2's module and tweets you a conformation. |
 | I want coffee | Tweetbot orders you pizza through OOCSI using Group 2's module and tweets you a conformation. |

 Tweets should contain the exact input string, so `order me pizza` will not work.
+The API is not case-sensitive, so `order pizza` will work.
 An example:
 `Hey @Tweetbot_DBSU10, can you please order pizza for me?`